The Nurse Call Center is available by phone:

 If you are experiencing a medical emergency, please contact a medical professional or call 911.

 The Public Health Division will be closed to the public for 2018 holiday observances on the following dates:

 Waukesha County Public Health Division provides immunizations to people of all ages.
 These immunizations are available at the Health & Human Services building, Public Health entrance, on Mon., Wed., Thurs., & Fri.
 (8 AM – 4 PM) with extended hours on Tuesdays (10:30 AM – 6:30 PM).
-The Public Health Division also offers immunizations if traveling internationally through scheduled International Travel clinics (call 262-896-8430 for an appointment or more information).
+The Public Health Division also offers immunizations if traveling internationally through scheduled International Travel clinics.
+Call 262-896-8430 for an appointment or for more information.